On the computation of zone and double zone diagrams: The actual computation of and and related analysis

 \subsection{\bf The actual computation of $I^{(n)}$ and $O^{(n)}$:}

-As mentioned in Section \ref{sec:QualitativeDescription}, in order to compute the iterations $I^{(n)}$ and $O^{(n)}$ one has to know how to compute or approximate dominance regions $\dom(P,A)$ of general sets $P,A$.
-The way we choose to overcome this difficulty is to use the approximation algorithm for computing Voronoi diagrams of general sites in general normed spaces which was introduced in \cite{ReemISVD09,ReemPhD}.
-In a nutshell, for approximating $\dom(P,A)$ one uses the fact that $\dom(P,A)$ can be represented as a union of rays emanating from the points of $P$ (see Figures~ \ref{fig:Zone80}-\ref{fig:Zone160} and \ref{fig:VoronoiL2718281828}-\ref{fig:ZoneL2718281828} for an illustration).
+As mentioned in Section \bref{sec:QualitativeDescription}, in order to compute the iterations $I^{(n)}$ and $O^{(n)}$ one has to know how to compute, or at least to approximate, the dominance regions $\dom(P,A)$ induced by general nonempty sets $P,A$.
+The way we choose to overcome this difficulty is to use the approximation algorithm for computing Voronoi diagrams of general sites in general normed spaces which was introduced in \cite{ReemISVD09}.
+In a nutshell, for approximating $\dom(P,A)$ one uses a certain ray-shooting technique, based on the fact that $\dom(P,A)$ can be represented as a union of rays emanating from the points of $P$ (see e.g., Figures \bref{fig:VoronoiL2718281828}--\bref{fig:ZoneL2718281828}).

-First, the world $X$ is assumed to be a large compact subset, e.g., a square or a hypercube.
-Now one approximates $P$ using a finite collection of points; this is always possible if $P$ is compact.
-After that a finite collection of directions (unit vectors) is chosen, then one approximates the endpoints of the line segments emanating from the points of $P$ in these directions.
-These endpoints can be approximated to any required precision, and then they are stored.
-At this point $\dom(P,A)$ is represented by this collection of endpoints and it is regarded as computed.
+First, the world $X$ is assumed to be a large compact subset, e.g., a rectangle or a hyperbox.
+Now one approximates $P$ using a finite collection of points $p$; this is always possible if $P$ is compact.
+After that a finite collection of directions is chosen (that is, a collection of unit vectors, possibly uniformly distributed on the unit sphere), then one approximates the endpoints of the rays emanating from the points of $P$ in these directions up to any required precision using the technique described in \cite{ReemISVD09}.
+At this stage $\dom(P,A)$ is represented by this collection of rays and it is regarded as being computed (of course, this is only an approximation of the real set $\dom(P,A)$).
+In practice, for each point $p\in P$ one stores the endpoints of the rays emanating from $p$.
+When producing pictures, one can simply draw the whole ray between each $p\in P$ and each of its endpoints, or one can draw only the endpoints.
+In dimension 2 one can also draw the endpoints and then connect neighbor endpoints (i.e., endpoints corresponding to neighbor unit vectors) by a line segment so that a polygonal approximation (a mesh) of $\dom(P,A)$ will be obtained (in higher dimensions one can uses a mesh based on hyperboxes: this is also easily done).
+This representation is illustrated in various figures, among them Figures \bref{fig:Zone2D-10Sites-1inSite-L2-UnitSphere005-It5-Rays}--\bref{fig:Zone2D-10Sites-1inSite-L2-UnitSphere005-It5-EndpointsConnect}, \bref{fig:VoronoiL2718281828}--\bref{fig:ZoneL2718281828}.
+When using this polygonal approximation, one can have a new representation to $\dom(P,A)$ as a collection of points, by replacing the original endpoints by the centers (or any other intermediate point) of the corresponding polygonal edges which connect two neighbor endpoints.